spack/spack-tutorial/tutorial_binary_cache.rst

 question doesn't have access to the outside internet?
 This could happen for a variety of reasons.
-Maybe you're building on a compute node that isn't connected to the greater internet, or maybe even the whole cluster has been air-gapped from the internet.
+Maybe you're building on a compute node that isn't connected to the greater internet, or maybe even the whole cluster has been isolated from the internet.

-Spack has an easy answer to this-- setting up a source mirror.
+Spack has an easy answer to this -- setting up a source mirror.
 When you use a source mirror, spack checks the mirror for the source code before going to the outside internet.